 - Keep your mask, tubing and headgear clean.
 To ensure maximum comfort and benefit, replace CPAP and humidifier filters regularly and keep the unit clean.

 - Mask the sound of the CPAP machine.
 If the sound of the CPAP machine bothers you, place it beneath the bed to reduce the noise.
-You can also try using a sound machine or white noise machine help you sleep.
+You can also try using a sound machine or white noise machine to help you sleep.

 Other breathing devices for sleep apnea